19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 - Los Cuernos – A set of twisted mountains dominating the northern view for much of the hike.
 A colossal cirque of peaks all tangled together, the Los Cuernos form the very heart of the Torres del Paine massif.
 Look up to spy out summits named things like The Blade, The Sword, and the Shark’s Fin.

 - Grey Glacier – This colossal ice field with calving sheets of frozen water could be one of the most awe-inspiring things you encounter on the W Trek.
 It is the largest glacier in the Torres del Paine National Park.
 Just one of the many tongues of frozen water that cascade down from the great Southern Patagonia Ice Field, Grey Glacier is either the grand finale or the starting point of the W Trek.
-It’s everything you imagine of a South American ice cap, sporting 98-foot high (30 meters) walls that rise suddenly from the turquoise waters of Lake Grey.
+It’s everything you imagine of a South American ice cap, sporting 98-foot high (30-meter) walls that rise suddenly from the turquoise waters of Lake Grey.

 - Pehoé Lake – This many-armed body of water rolls out to the south of the W Trek path.
 You’ll see it on multiple days, but there’s one epic photo spot that frames the twisted Los Cuernos mountains above a mirror-like dash of water.